 Mary Lou Fulton Teachers College graduates educational researchers who serve as scholars, leaders and teacher educators engaged in the design, development and use of literacies and technologies that promote learning.
 Graduates are stewards of the education field, working across disciplinary boundaries to address the learning challenges of the new millennium.

 Doctoral program organizational structure

 The MLFTC dean and the director of doctoral programs oversee all doctoral programs.
-In addition, there is an executive committee for doctoral programs, or DEC; an EPE program committee, or PC; and an EPE admission committee.
+In addition, there is an executive committee for doctoral programs, or DEC; an LLT program committee and an LLT admission committee.